cmbi/CF-check/README.md

 We will now repeat the creating of CF parameters but trained on specific proteins.

 ### Get proteins descriptions
-**only do this if you want to create a new descriptions file, otherwise use the one given (should be the same)** To train on specific proteins, we will create a file to link protein IDs to their description.
+**Note: only do this if you want to create a new descriptions file, otherwise use the one given (should be the same)**

+To train on specific proteins, we will create a file to link protein IDs to their description.
 This will create the `description.txt` file (present by default).

 _note: it is assumed all proteins are in ```analysis_results/simpleDSSPv2_all.txt```_